nikukatansa/crossroad-live/site/content/_index.md

   - video: FhvXOIVsRv4
     title: When I survey
 sermon:
-  video: snpDX7GMO6U
+  video: p9J3BMJRGhU
-  title: Crossroad Online - Priorities
+  title: Crossroad Online - Teamwork
-  intro: This week's talk will be uploaded soon.
-In the meantime you can still
+  intro: This week Jon and Louise talk about the importance of working together as
-    watch last week's talk on the theme of priorities.
+    a team to bring glory to Jesus, and how we should motivate one another to keep going and share our faith with others.
 ---